 which he completed for Naxos.
 From those recordings, he

 art” by Music-Web International, and Strings

 with Naxos) that

 Kosower to showcase his stunning virtuosity, passionate intensity, and elegant phrasing.”

 A dedicated teacher, Mr. Kosower is currently a member of the faculty at the Cleveland Institute of Music and the Kent/Blossom Music Festival.
-He also teaches a week of classes at California's Hidden Valley Music Seminars in Carmel Valley each summer and is serving as a visiting distinguished professor at the University of Oregon during the 2017-18 academic year.
+He also teaches a week of classes at California's Hidden Valley Music Seminars in Carmel Valley each summer and served as a visiting distinguished professor at the University of Oregon during the 2017-18 academic year.
 He has given masterclasses around the world.
 His previous posts include professor of cello and chamber music at the San Francisco Conservatory of Music (2005-07).